jslabovitz/rcite/docs/StyleGuide.md

 # Creating and Editing RCite Styles

 Creating and modifying an RCite style is very easy -- after all, that is what it was designed for.
-A style basically consists of four things: The framework, the type methods, the `add` command and the `sep` command.
+A style basically consists of three things: The type methods, the `add` command and the `sep` command.

 For an example of a working style, see the {file:styles/teststyle.rb Teststyle}.

-## Framework

-An empty style file looks like this:

-    class MyFirstStyle < RCite::Style

-    end

-The only potential problem lies in the style name, here "MyFirstStyle".
-This style name must correspond to the name of the file the style is defined in, whereby underscores in the filename correspond to camel case in the style name.

-So the style mentioned above **must** be defined in a file named `my_first_style.rb`.
-Likewise, `teststyle.rb` corresponds to `Teststyle` and `SomeStyle` corresponds to `some_style.rb`.

 ## Type Methods

-Our style does not yet do anything, so we will have to tell it what to do with all sorts of texts.
 RCite handles citations according to BibTeX types (@article, @book, @misc etc.), assuming that an `article` will probably be processed differently than a `book`.
+Your style has to tell RCite how to process these different types of text.

 <small>Actually you can simply define your own types by creating the appropriate
 methods and using the type in your BibTeX file.
-For example, as I currently study laws, I will probably define some sort of `@commentary` type.</small>
+For example, as a law student I will probably define some sort of `@commentary` type.</small>

-Each BibTeX type corresponds to two methods in the style file: **`bib_type`** and **`cite_type`**.
+Each BibTeX type corresponds to two methods in the style file: **bib_type** and **cite_type**.
 The former is used to generate a bibliography entry for the given text, while the latter creates a citation.

-So if we want to cite books with our style, we would define the two corresponding
+So if we want to cite books with our style, we would define the two corresponding methods.
+Each starts with `def`, followed by the method name, and each ends with `end`:
-methods:

-    class MyFirstStyle < RCite::Style

     def cite_book
+      # method body goes here; see below
     end

     def bib_book
+      # method body goes here; see below
     end

-    end

 ## '`add`' and '`add sep`'

 Now we can finally tell the style how to construct a citation/bibliography entry.
 To do so, we will determine which of the many BibTeX fields (`author`, `title`, `year` etc.) we want to use in which order, and how they should be separated from each other.

-This will probably become clear by looking at an example of a `cite_book` method:
+This will probably become clear by looking at an example of a `cite_book`
+method:

     def cite_book
       add author